PostHog/posthog.com/contents/blog/slack-closure.md

 Over time we’ve tried a number of things to try and offset this, such as reorganizing channels or adding integrations to impose order.
 We even [built our own AI bot](/blog/aruba-hackathon#maxai-our-friendly-posthog-support-ai) which would answer questions automatically!

 We’ve also investigated moving to a paid plan, but the cheapest option is $7.25 USD per user per month.
-That’s a prohibitive cost for a channel with over 5,000 users and climbing, and would only increase the history to 30 days.
+That’s a prohibitive cost for a channel with over 5,000 users and climbing, and would only increase the history to 30 days without solving other issues.

 ## Where will the community go?